chakrabar/chakrabar.github.io/notes.md

 - [x] Most used C# 6 features
 - [ ] Most used C# 7 features
   - [ ] 7.1 & 7.2 features
+- [ ] CHange the site theme from 'Architect', it does suck
+  - [ ] Code formatting is pure bad, very hard to read
+  - [ ] I don't like the headers and general font color as well!
 - [ ] Use disqus comments
 - [ ] Create travel section
   - [ ] Create new category and sub section in site